 The SBD Belt features a Patent Pending fastening mechanism combining the adjustability of a prong belt with the quick operation and tightness of a lever.

 At the foundry, the buckles are made by hand pouring molten aluminium into a casting machine.
 After extracting the castings, the excess is removed before surfaces are cleaned and smoothed.
 Sections are then drilled and given a powder coating finish before the parts are assembled.

 The Manufacturing Facility

 The manufacturing combines the high technology of the CNC cutting knife, with the old school hand craftsmanship of the final finishing techniques to produce a superior product.

 The leather is cut into sized pieces and goes through a machine to achieve the right thickness before it is laminated together.
 The laminating process combines different sections of the hide for strength and consistency of the finished product.

-The holes in the belt are cut by a knife oscillating with 30 000 times a minute within a fraction of a millimeter.
-After that the belt is sewn the edges are died and it's finished by hand with the SBD logo.
+The holes in the belt are cut by a knife oscillating with 30 000 times a minute within a fraction of a millimetre.
+After that, the belt is sewn the edges are dyed and it's finished by hand with the SBD logo.